kvz/riak-formation/README.md

 ## How

 First, **riak-formation** needs to know which cloud provider you wish to target, and the associated account.
-You can pass it these via environment config.
-Either directly on the commandline, or add them to `envs/production.sh`.
+You can pass it these via cluster config.
+Either directly on the commandline, or add them to `clusters/production/config.sh`.

 Now type `make launch`. riak-formation will launch as many machines as you defined, set up firewalls, install riak nodes, connect them together, set up Riak Control, and end with this summary: